-Adult beluga whales are easily distinguished by their pure white skin, their small size and their lack of dorsal fin.
-The beluga has a broad and rounded head and a large forehead.
+Adult beluga whales are easily distinguished by their often pure white skin, their small size and their lack of dorsal fin.
+Belugas have a broad, rounded head and a large forehead.
 They are well adapted to their arctic and sub-arctic environment, with a five-inch-thick layer of blubber and a tough dorsal ridge that helps them travel through sea ice waters.
 Belugas are toothed whales.
 They have broad, paddle-like flippers and notched tails.
-The Cook Inlet beluga whale is a small, isolated subspecies of the beluga whale currently facing critical threats.

-Beluga whales eat whatever fish species are most common including salmon, eulachon, tomcod, smelt, char, rainbow sole, whitefish, saffron and arctic cod, herring, shrimp, mussels, octopus, crabs, clams, mussels, snails and sandworms.
+Beluga whales are opportunistic feeders.
+They feed on salmon, eulachon, tomcod, smelt, char, rainbow sole, whitefish, saffron and arctic cod, herring, shrimp, mussels, octopus, crabs, clams, mussels, snails and sandworms.

 Did You Know?

 Belugas forage for food in the water column and on the seabed.
 This typically takes place at depths of up to 1,000 feet, but they can dive to at least twice this depth.
 Belugas congregate and travel in groups from 2-3 to as many as several hundred.
-Some are migratory within their limited range while others remain residents of a particular area.
+Some are migratory within their limited range, while others remain residents of a particular area.
 They are found close to shore or in the open sea.
 During the summer months in some areas they gather in the estuaries of rivers to feed and calve.

 Belugas use sound to find their prey.
 They also use sound to communicate and navigate by producing a variety of clicks, chirps and whistles.